 Bathed in light from these exquisite stained-glass windows, this is where the sultan relaxed, entertained and savored the sumptuous luxury his power provided.

 For generations, Europe dreaded the Ottoman threat.
-They were on the march, knocking on Vienna's fortified door.
-But through the 19th century a combination of corruption, inept sultans, and an antiquated medieval organization all contributed to the eventual fall of the Ottoman Empire.
+They were on the march, even knocking on Vienna's fortified door.
+But through the 19th century a combination of corruption, incompetent sultans, and an antiquated medieval organization all contributed to the eventual fall of the Ottoman Empire.

 The Topkapı Palace represents the pinnacle of Ottoman power.
 For the pinnacle of Ottoman shopping, visitors seek out the Grand Bazaar.

-In many ways Istanbul's Grand Bazaar remains much as it was centuries ago: enchanting and perplexing visitors with its mazelike network of more than 4,000 colorful shops, fragrant eateries, and insistent shopkeepers. [soundup] Have some fun with these guys [soundup].
-Despite the tourists and the knickknacks, the heart of the Grand Bazaar still beats — giving the observant visitor a glimpse of the living Istanbul.
+In many ways Istanbul's Grand Bazaar remains much as it was centuries ago: Enchanting and perplexing visitors with its mazelike network of more than 4,000 colorful shops, fragrant eateries, and insistent shopkeepers.

 In its day, this labyrinthine warren of shops under fine arches was the "world trade center" for the entire Ottoman Empire — locked down and guarded by more than a hundred soldiers every night.
 Today the main drag is touristy.
 But the complex is so big, it's still easy to escape the tourist zones and discover some authentic nooks and crannies.

 Surprises await in the low-rent fringes of the market.
 A commotion of shouting marks the bazaar's "poor man's Wall Street."
 These currency brokers are frantically swapping fortunes of euros, dollars and Turkish lira for their clients.